← Index · pp. 10–11

 When you told me your life story

-And now you've got a friend for life
+And now you've got a friend for a life

 Info dump on me all night